Yachtmaster Prep and Exam

 What's included

-Due to lingering COVID-19 concerns, this week is non-live-aboard.
-But if you travel from afar and want to stay on board in the marina, please get in touch with us.
+This course is non-live-aboard.
+However, if you are travelling from afar and would like to stay on board in the marina, please contact us to arrange this.

 - Tuition, logbook, pre-course reading.

-- Life jackets and safety harnesses are provided, and we can loan you wet weather clothing if required.
+- Life jackets and safety harnesses are provided.
+Wet weather gear is available on loan if needed.

 - All vessels have an enclosed bathroom on board.